 As we reported last year, NASA did not use all available improper payment data when performing its risk assessments.
 Specifically, the improper payments reported in the AFR from payment recapture audits and sources other than payment recapture audits were not considered in the Internal Monitoring and Assessments risk condition.
-Furthermore, if an external report identified improper payments, the amount would only be considered in the risk scoring process if the disbursement was made in the year being assessed.
-For example, for FY 2018 reporting NASA only considered improper payments for its risk assessment if the disbursements occurred in FY 2017.
-Based on the time lapse between the activity, the audit or investigation of that activity, and reporting of results, it is unlikely that an external report reviewed for the risk assessment reporting year would identify improper payments within that disbursement year.
-Further, we believe NASA should consider improper payments disbursed since the last significant change in controls over its payment processes for the risk assessment.
-For example, if the last significant change was in FY 2010, we believe NASA should include improper payments identified in external reports for disbursements made since 2010.
+Furthermore, if an external report identified improper payments, the amount would only be considered in the risk scoring process if the disbursement was made in the year being assessed.9 For example, for FY 2018 reporting NASA only considered improper payments for its risk assessment if the disbursements occurred in FY 2017.
+Based on the time lapse between the activity, the audit or investigation of that activity, and reporting of results, it is unlikely that an external report reviewed for the risk assessment reporting year would identify improper payments disbursed since the last significant change in controls over its payment processes for the risk assessment.10 For example, if the last significant change was in FY 2010, we believe NASA should include improper payments identified in external reports for disbursements made since 2010.